openfaas/openfaas.github.io/README.md

     openfaas-jekyll_1  |                     _posts/2018-08-22-my-post.md
     openfaas-jekyll_1  |       Remote Theme: Using theme cloudcannon/frisco-jekyll-template
     openfaas-jekyll_1  |                     ...done in 2.0199265 seconds.
+### Landing page users
+The contributors section on the landing page is being generated using a small `node` script located in the `generate-stats.js` file.
+It is recommended that you run this script before opening a PR.
+This will ensure the contributors section is up-to-date:

+    node generate-stats.js

+NOTE: requires [Node.js](https://nodejs.org) to be installed on your system.

 ### Adding an Author/Team Member